DATA-606-SPRING-2022/TEAM_C_data606/EDA/readme.md

 gender: Applicant's gender

-approv_in_adv: Is loan pre-approved or not
+approv_in_adv: Is the loan pre-approved or not

 loan_type: Type of loan

 loan_purpose: Purpose of loan

-Credit_Worthiness: Credit worthiness of the applicant
+Credit_Worthiness: Creditworthiness of the applicant

-open_credit: Type of Credit (Open credit or Non open credit)
+open_credit: Type of Credit (Open credit or Non-open credit)

 business_or_commercial: Usage type of the loan amount